 SCI’s mass drug administration programs focus on delivering treatments that have been rigorously studied and found to be effective.
 SCI’s monitoring programs further show that they reach targeted children and that infection rates decrease in their targeted populations.

 What do you get for your dollar?

-GiveWell’s most recent estimates suggest that children are dewormed for a total of around $1.19 per child.
-Excluding drugs and government contributions, GiveWell estimates that SCI’s cost per treatment is about $0.49.
+GiveWell estimates the average the total cost of a schistosomiasis treatment is $1.19.
+Excluding drugs (which may be donated) and government contributions, GiveWell estimates that SCI’s cost per treatment is about $0.49.

 How much money could they use?

 GiveWell estimates SCI can commit to a maximum of between $9 million and $21.4 million in the 2017 – 2018 budget year.